-Academic Year: 2020/21 Total fund allocated: Date Updated: Key indicator 1: The engagement of a primary school pupils undertake at le Percentage of total allocation: % Intent Implementation Impact Your school focus should be clear what you want the pupils to know and be able to do and about what they need to learn and to consolidate through practice: Make sure your actions to achieve are linked to your intentions: Funding allocated: Evidence of impact: what do pupils now know and what can they now do?
+Academic Year: 2021/22 Total fund allocated: Date Updated: Key indicator 1: The engagement of a primary school pupils undertake at le ficers guidelines recommend that Percentage of total allocation: % Intent Implementation Impact Your school focus should be clear what you want the pupils to know and be able to do and about what they need to learn and to consolidate through practice: Make sure your actions to achieve are linked to your intentions: Funding allocated: Evidence of impact: what do pupils now know and what can they now do?
 What has changed?: Sustainability and suggested next steps: Qualified sports coaches to provide quality/range of sporting lunchtime activities.
-One qualified coach to run sessions during lunchtime £6600 All pupils active every day.
-For at least 30 minutes.
+One qualified coach to run sessions during lunchtime £7500 least 30 minutes.
 Clubs are provided, meet the children's interests and there is a culture of 'opting in' to things.
-Pupils expectations are high.
-Pupils' concentration and coordination are improving over time.
-P.E. and Sport Premium co-ordinator to: Monitor and track children's participation in sporting activities, during and after school (including weekend clubs).
-Tailor provision of clubs for maximum involvement with levels of attendance across different groups (e.g. pupil premium) monitored to plan future provision.
-Variety of lunchtime/after school clubs run by staff or outside agencies that cater to children's interests (active clubs).
-School clubs to include: Football Cricket Netball Eco Year 4 teacher to be provided with £4000 £500 All pupils active every day.
-For at least 30 minutes.
+Pupils expectations are high Continue next year due to the success of focused PE activities at dinner time.
+This to be developed with the playground set up into zones and planned provision provided by PE lead P.E. and Sport Premium co-ordinator to: Monitor and track children's participation in sporting activities, during and after school (including weekend clubs).
+Tailor provision of clubs for maximum involvement with levels of attendance across different groups (e.g. pupil premium) monitored to Variety of lunchtime/after school clubs run by staff or outside agencies that cater to children's interests (active clubs).
+School clubs to include: Football Cricket Netball Eco £3000 least 30 minutes.
 Clubs are provided, meet the children's interests and there is a culture of 'opting in' to things.
-Coaching is of a high quality and develop a culture of having a go and being part of a team Dinner provision more structure.
+Review clubs provision and clubs to be provided after school from September -what do I children want?
+Low demand clubs need to be changed quickly plan future provision. £500 Dinner provision more structure.
+Dinner Ladies trained and